 Are PRs getting the proper level of review?

-The Unreviewed PRs metric shows the frequency with which pull requests were submitted that had no comments and were self-merged.
-It’s a percentage of PRs that didn’t get any reviews.
+The Unreviewed PRs metric shows the percentage of PRs that didn’t get any reviews.

 In an ideal world, PRs are never merged without being reviewed — even when they’re small or made by senior developers they can be a huge source of bugs.
 Many organizations establish a policy and configure their system to programmatically reject unreviewed PRs.